 My personal favorites are the wand toys.
 These are perfect for interactive play sessions with your kitty that offer them the exercise and the mice or feather at the end to catch.
 You can even craft your own DIY wand toy and make it as long or short as you want.

-I often use random ropes from my clothes, but if you’re looking to buy one, I can’t recommend enough the Rainbow Cat Charmer that’s available on Amazon.
-The name speaks for itself since it will definitely charm your kitty with its snake-like properties.
+I often use random ropes from my clothes, but if you’re looking to buy one, I can’t recommend enough The name speaks for itself since it will definitely charm your kitty with its snake-like properties.

 If you want your kitty to have some fun on his own, you can also buy a few stuffed mice preferably the catnip kind.
 My cats go crazy over them, they hunt them down, they carry them around the house and they spend hours on end licking them.
 The only drawback to mice is the fact that they always end up disappearing under the couch.